huggingface/blog/introducing-csearch.md

 ### 3. Problems of Existing Decoding Methods: <a href='#all_catelogue'>[Back to Top]</a>

-With recent advance in generative pre-trained language models (e.g. GPT-J <a href='#references'>[5]</a> and OPT <a href='#references'>[6]</a>), text generation has attracted increasing interest in the research community.
-While these large language models (LMs) have become increasingly powerful, their potentials are still limited by the problems of existing decoding methods.
-Currently, the most widely-used decoding methods can be divided into two categories:
-* (1) Deterministic Methods
-* (2) Stochastic Methods
+By far, the most widely-used decoding methods can be divided into two categories, including (i) deterministic methods; and (ii) stochastic methods.

 <span id='deterministic_methods'/>